valeeb/blochK/README.md

 blochK makes solving Bloch Hamiltonians and calculating observables easy!

-I recommend using everything discussed in the tutorial:
+I recommend using everything discussed in the tutorials (these are python notebooks):
  - Hamiltonian
  - plotting
  - observables